 A public accounting licence (PAL) from CPA Ontario demonstrates an additional depth of experience and expertise.

-- any compilation engagement in respect of which it can be reasonably expected that the services will be relied upon or used by a third party and the prescribed wording for the notice to reader is not used
+- any compilation engagement in respect of which it can be reasonably expected that the services will be relied upon or used by a third party and the prescribed wording for the Compilation Engagement Report is not used

 If you wish to engage in the practice of public accounting after obtaining a PAL, you must be employed at a CPA Ontario registered firm or register your own firm with CPA Ontario.